tauri-apps/tauri-docs/docs/guides/building/windows.md

 ## Internationalization

 The NSIS Installer is a multi-language installer, which means you always have a single installer which contains all the selected translations.
 You can specify which versions to include using the [`tauri.bundle.windows.nsis.languages`](../../api/config.md#nsisconfig.languages) property.
+A list of languages supported by NSIS is available in [the NSIS GitHub project].
+There are a few [Tauri-specific translations] required, so if you see untranslated texts feel free to open a feature request in [Tauri's main repo].

 The WiX Installer is built using the `en-US` language by default.
 Internationalization (i18n) can be configured using the [`tauri.bundle.windows.wix.language`] property, defining the languages Tauri should build an installer against.
 You can find the language names to use in the Language-Culture column on [Microsoft's website][localizing the error and actiontext tables].